apache/logging-log4j2/src/site/markdown/manual/cloud.md

 1. Java stack traces are multi-line log messages.
 The standard docker log driver cannot handle these properly.
 See [Docker Issue #22920](https://github.com/moby/moby/issues/22920) which was closed with the message "Don't Care".
+Solutions for this are to:
+    a.
+Use a docker log driver that does support multi-line log message,
+    b.
+Use a logging format that does not produce multi-line messages,
+    c.
+Log from Log4j directly to a logging forwarder or aggregator and bypass the docker logging driver.
 1. When logging to stdout in Docker, log events pass through Java's standard output handling which is then directed to the operating system so that the output can be piped into a file.
 The overhead of all this is measurably slower than just writing directly to a file as can be seen by the performance results below where logging